embedded-machine-learning/hwmodule-ultralytics-yolov5-openvino/eml-tools_project_template/README.md

 To be able to use the dataset, it is necessary to have a trained model of yolov5 on the Oxford Pets dataset.
 It can be done here: TBD Link YoloV5 on Server.

 ### Generate EML Tools directory structure
-The following steps are only necessary if you setup the EML tools for the first time on a device.
+The following steps are only necessary if you setup the EML tools for the first time on a device:

 1. Create a folder for your datasets.
 Usually, multiple users use one folder for all datasets to be able to share them.
 Later on, in the training and inference scripts, you will need the path to the dataset.

 2. Create the EML tools folder structure.
 The structure can be found here: https://github.com/embedded-machine-learning/eml-tools#interface-folder-structure

 In your root directory, create the structure.
 Sample code